Sekhemkhet: Reign

 Several clay seals presenting an unusual Nebty name together with Sekhemkhet's Horus name were found at the eastern excavation site on the island of Elephantine.
 The Egyptologist Jean Pierre Pätznik reads the Nebty name as Ren nebty meaning The two ladies are pleased with his name.
 It is not entirely clear whether this is indeed Sekhemkhet's nebty name or that of a yet unknown queen.

 Clay seal from the island of Elephantine showing Sekhemkhet horus and nebty names.

 Family

 Sekhemkhet's wife may have been Djeseretnebti, but this name appears without any queen's title, and Egyptologists dispute the true meaning and reading of this name.
 The name has alternatively been read as Djeser-Ti and identified with the cartouche-name Djeser-Teti presented in the Saqqara King List as the direct successor of Djoser.
-Sekhemkhet surely had sons and daughters, but up to this date no personal name was found.
+Sekhemkhet most likely had sons and daughters, but so far none have been attested.

 Some consider Sekhemkhet to be the brother of Djoser, making him another son of Khasekhemwy, who was the final king of the Second Dynasty.
 If this is true, his mother would be Nimaathap.